-Nov 21 2010 — Bus trip to Tibet started yesterday at 5.30am in Kathmandu, and by noon we had reached the Nepal-China border.
-Driving serpentine roads on incredibly steep, majestic Himalayan mountains was an experience.
-Sometimes felt better just to close my eyes, cross fingers and toes… Road had suffered from land slides during monsoon season, it was usable but very slow at parts.
-Border ordeal in Chinese side was also unique of a kind.
-Two baggage x-rays, full hand check for all bags and staring contest with immigration officer was on the program.
+Nov 21 — Our bus trip to Tibet started yesterday at 5.30am from Kathmandu, and by noon we had reached the Nepal-China border.
+Driving serpentine roads on incredibly steep mountain sides was an experience.
+Road had suffered from land slides during monsoon season, it was usable but very slow at parts.
+Border checks in Chinese side was something of a reminiscent of a former eastern block and Soviet Union: two baggage x-rays, full hand check on all bags and staring contest with immigration officer.
 Tibet is special region in China, foreigners need special permit to enter country, and are allowed to travel only in guided groups.
-Border personnel were especially curious about Lonely Planets and other travel guides, checking them thoroughly.
+Border personnel were especially curious about travel guides, checking them thoroughly.
 Maps or flags of Tibet and Taiwan, or photos of Buddhist monks could not pass the screening.
 Monks are only intelligentsia Tibet has, and thus considered a threat to central government in Beijing.

 After border, there was still good while of driving before day was complete.
 Chinese built road in Tibetan side was far better than Nepalese.
 We finally arrived guest house in Nyalam (@3600 meters) around 6.30pm.
 Accommodation was very basic, outside it was around -5 Celsius and our rooms had no heating.
 Blankets were plenty and warm.
 Am having soft spot to such rough and utilitarian accommodation, sleep in isolated mountain village, dogs barking in dim, cold and smoky streets outside. @ bus from Nyalam to Xigatse